hg256/CNN_Multilabel_classification-R_Programming/README.md

 # CNN_Multilabel_classification_R
-Finding the significant attributes to identify a specific work of art among 1.5M objects in the Metropolitan Museum of Art in New York
+Finding the significant attributes to identify a specific work of art using Convolutional Neural Networks with R Programming.

 The Metropolitan Museum of Art in New York, also known as The Met, has a diverse collection of over 1.5M objects of which over 200K have been digitized with imagery.